robenkleene/collections/cards/music-theory.md

 - **In music theory, how do you determine the type of interval?**
     1. Determine the difference in scale degrees
     2. Remove all accidentals
-    3. 8 is perfect octave
-    4. 0 is perfect unison
+    3. 8 scale degrees is a perfect octave, and 0 is a perfect unison
-    5. If the interval is a fifth, if it's between F and B, it's either an augmented fourth or diminished fifth, otherwise it's perfect
+    4. If the interval is a fifth, if it's between F and B, it's either an augmented fourth or diminished fifth, otherwise it's perfect
-    7. If it's a second, third, sixth, or seventh, then if the top note is in the major key of the bottom note, it's major, otherwise if the bottom note is in the major key of the top note it's minor
+    5. If it's a second, third, sixth, or seventh, then if the top note is in the major key of the bottom note, it's major, otherwise if the bottom note is in the major key of the top note it's minor
-    8. Add back the accidentals and determine if the interval is major, minor, augmented, or diminished (accidentals never change the distance of the interval, only the type)
+    6. Add back the accidentals and determine if the interval is major, minor, augmented, or diminished (accidentals never change the distance of the interval, only the type)

 ### Chords